 “The field trips were a real highlight.
 Here I was able to use the skills I'd learnt from my studies, for example analysing old marine sediments in Spain.
 Interacting with others and the environment was a great experience, and being able to use our campus for practicals was definitely a bonus.”

 Field classes also offer students a great way to get to know their fellow classmates.

-Raquel's field trips in her final year were unfortunately cancelled due to Covid-19, however the Department quickly came up with an alternative to keep this alive.
+Raquel's field trips in her final year were unfortunately cancelled due to COVID-19, however the Department quickly came up with an alternative.